VCCRI/TrioSim/README.md

 * But the users are free to use VCF files generated from Step1 and use those as input to any other simulator of their choice.

 **System requirements :**
+These packages can also be installed as a part of install_dependencies.sh script.

 * Python (version 2)
 * Modules for python 2 : numpy, pandas, PyVCF